Drama Party Theme

 The idea of this party is that the kids prepare and put on a show and invite their family to the premier.
 The majority of the party time is taken with the kids doing the following :

-Preparing their lines
+- Preparing their lines

-Rehearsing their parts
+- Rehearsing their parts

-Sorting out costumes and
+- Sorting out costumes and

-Setting the stage.
+- Setting the stage.

 Arrange a set time for their family to come and then the kids can perform their drama party show.
 OK so let's get going as it's nearly show time.